aldebaro/dsp-projects/voice_conversion/README.md

 command: `unzip [name].zip`

-After unzipping the folders with the codes, then the dataset `flickr_audio was uploaded` to the server
+After unzipping the folders with the codes, then the dataset `flickr_audio.zip` was uploaded to the server (this might take few hours)

+The enviroment must be structured as follow: `flickr_audio `voice_conversion-maste` `wavenet_vocoder-master`

+Enviroment ready, the next step is preprocessing the data:
+`python preprocess.py --dataset [path/to/dataset] --test-size [float] --eval-size [float]`

 # Credits